-The decision to write out the previously recognised £4.32m of intangible assets under development relating to the ABBOT scheme reflected the decision to cancel the scheme.
+The decision to impair and write-off the previously recognised \pounds 4.32m of intangible assets under development relating to the ABBOT scheme reflected the decision to cancel the scheme.

 The ABBOT scheme sought to create the systems and technology infrastructure that would allow for a multi-modal, multi-operator ticketing system that would give the northern public transport user a similar ticketing experience as that enjoyed by passengers in the integrated London transport system.